 - “DIY Bedroom Makeover: From Drab to Fab.”

-When writing a before-and-after post, it’s important to include plenty of high-quality photos to show the transformation, and to provide details about the process and any challenges you faced.
+It’s important to include plenty of high-quality photos to show the transformation, and to provide details about the process and any challenges you faced.
 Consider including a budget breakdown and a list of materials and tools used.

 Personal Stories Post